apache/inlong-website/docs/modules/sort/overview.md

 sidebar_position: 1
 ---

-# overview
+# Overview
-Inlong-sort is used to extract data from different source systems, then transforms the data and finally loads the data into diffrent storage systems.
+InLong-Sort is used to extract data from different source systems, then transforms the data and finally loads the data into diffrent storage systems.
-Inlong-sort is simply an Flink application, and relys on Inlong-manager to manage meta data(such as the source informations and storage informations).
+InLong-Sort is simply an Flink application, and relys on InLong-Manager to manage meta data(such as the source informations and storage informations).

-# features
+# Features

-## supported Extract Node
+## Supported Extract Node
 - Pulsar
 - MySQL
 - Kafka
+- MongoDB
+- PostgreSQL
+- FileSystem

-## supported Transform
+## Supported Transform
 - String Split
 - String Regular Replace
 - String Regular Replace First Matched Value